 Parmenion reported it had £3 billion of assets under management in January so that puts what it manages for Caerus at about a third of the total assets.

-Since Standard Life and Aberdeen declared they were joining forces, Standard Life’s old market rival, Old Mutual Wealth, has completed its purchase of Caerus via its own network, Intrinsic.
+Since Standard Life and Aberdeen they were joining forces, Standard Life’s old market rival, Old Mutual Wealth, has completed its purchase of Caerus via its own network, Intrinsic.

 New Model Adviser® revealed the deal was underway in December 2016, it was officially announced in February and completed in June.